 West Coast Wilderness Railway - Iron Bridge, Tasmania, Australia

 In fact, it was so wet during the construction of this railway that many construction workers cut holes in the bottom of their boots to let out water.
-But these holes also let the leeches in.
-It was through this hardship that the intrepid railway was born in 1897 using incredible technology to climb steep grades.
+Unfortunately, these holes also let the leeches in.
+It was through this miserable toil that the intrepid railway was born in 1897 using incredible technology to climb steep grades.
 A third rail was installed on the track that featured teeth which would interlock with a gear on the train to help it ascend steep grades.
 That technology is still used today.

 Railway Journeys